heavyimage/nuke.vim/README.md

             $ cat "#start nukevim server\n\nimport nukevim_server\n\nnukevim_server.start()" >> ~/.nuke/menu.py
         ```

-    * The same code should work just fine for Nuke Studio -- for Hiero, you'll have to import the server in a slightly different way (consult the docs [Here](https://www.thefoundry.co.uk/products/hiero/developers/1.8/hieropythondevguide/setup.html "Maniuplating the hiero plugin path"))
+    * The same code should work just fine for Nuke Studio -- for Hiero, you'll have to import the server in a slightly different way (consult the docs [here](https://www.thefoundry.co.uk/products/hiero/developers/1.8/hieropythondevguide/setup.html "Maniupulating the hiero plugin path").)

-* Startup nuke and make sure there's a message in the terminal like 'nuke.vim server listening on $HOST:$PORT'
+* Startup nuke and make sure there's a message at startup that looks something like this:
+    ```bash
+        nuke.vim server: listening on 127.0.0.1:10191
+    ```

 # Now the fun part!

 Startup vim, and fill the buffer with a few python snippits

-    ```Python
+    ```python
         nuke.createNode("Blur")

         10+50